withertech/SteamScraper/docs/CLIHELP.md

 Disables the caching of the resource type `screenshot` when scraping with any module.
 If you never use screenshots in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachescreenshotstrue) instead.
 #### nosubdirs
 By default Skyscraper will include roms located in subfolders.
 By adding this flag Skyscraper will only scrape the roms located directly in the input folder.
 See `-i <PATH>` above to read more about the rom input folder.
 Consider setting this in [`config.ini`](CONFIGINI.md#subdirstrue) instead.
-#### nowheels
+#### nologos
-Disables the caching of the resource type `wheel` when scraping with any module.
-If you never use wheels in your artwork configuration, this flag can save you some space.
+Disables the caching of the resource type `logo` when scraping with any module.
+If you never use logos in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachewheelstrue) instead.
 #### onlymissing
 This flag tells Skyscraper to skip all files which already have any piece of data from any source in the cache.
 This is useful if you just scraped almost all files from a platform succesfully with one source, and then want to only scrape the remaining games with a different source to fill in the holes.
 Normally Skyscraper will scrape all files again with the second source.
 #### pretend